FREQUENTLY ASKED QUESTIONS

 Does Carole serve as a Neutral on any other alternative dispute resolution panels?

-Yes, Carole is on the American Arbitration Association’s Roster of Arbitrators for Large Complex Cases, and Employment and Commercial disputes, and also its Mediation Panel.
+Yes, Carole is on the American Arbitration Association’s Rosters of Arbitrators for Large Complex Cases, and Employment and Commercial disputes, and also its Mediation Panel.
 She also is on FINRA’s (the financial industry's regulatory authority) Mediator and Arbitration (Chairperson) Rosters, and serves as a Mediator for the Equal Employment Opportunity Commission.

 Does Carole provide her services independently?